linroger/Finance-Notes-and-Marginalia/Financial Engineering/Basis Trade Explainer.md

 ---
 tags:
+- alpha
 - basis_trade
+- bond
+- corporate-bond
+- covid
+- crash
+- credit-risk
+- defi
+- deleveraging
+- duration
+- financial-crisis
 - financial_crisis
+- floor
+- future
+- hedge-fund
+- inflation
+- interest-rate
+- liquidity
+- liquidity-risk
+- march-2020
+- put
 - repo_market
+- stock
+- swap
+- treasury
 - treasury_futures
 - treasury_yields
 aliases:
 - JPMorgan
 - Odd Lots
 - basis trade
 - hedge funds
 key_concepts:
 - 2008 financial crisis
+- Basis swap mechanics
 - Basis trade explained
+- Convexity adjustment
+- Cross-currency basis
+- Currency swap structure
+- DV01 calculation
+- Derivative securities
+- Duration measurement
+- Financial risk management
+- Fixed vs floating leg
 - Hedge fund returns
+- Hedging with bonds
+- Interest rate sensitivity
+- Interest rate swap pricing
+- Modified duration calculation
+- Portfolio immunization
+- Portfolio optimization
+- Present value of swaps
+- Price-yield relationship
+- Quantitative financial analysis
 - Repo market funding
+- Risk assessment and mitigation
+- Swap curve construction
+- Swaption valuation
 - Treasury yields spike
 ---
 # Basis Trade Explainer

 I remember when the basis trade first burst into the market’s collective consciousness.

 It was March of 2020.
 The stock market was crashing and Treasury yields had spiked to 1.19%.
 Now, as yields now surge to 4.46%, that doesn’t seem like a very big deal.
 But the direction of travel was unusual; when the stock market crashes investors typically run to the perceived safety of US Treasuries.
 Now, in the depths of the pandemic, they were suddenly *running away*.

 What was going on?
-Josh Younger, a favorite *Odd Lots* guest who was then working at JPMorgan, published a note.
-I was head of the Asia News Desk at the time, and commissioned the talented Stephen Spratt (now at SocGen) to write the story.
+Josh Younger, a favorite *Odd Lots* guest who was then working $\$a_t$$ JPMorgan, published a note.
+I was head of the Asia News Desk $$a_t$$ the time, and commissioned the talented Stephen Spratt (now $$a_t$$ SocGen) to write the story.
 The basis trade was blowing up.

 That article was the first, to my knowledge, to really explain just what was going on (thank you Asia time zone).
 Since then the controversy over the basis trade has only grown, with regulators occasionally threatening to clamp down on it but never really getting around to actually *doing* anything.
 And so, here we are five years later and the basis trade is in the news again.